stanton119/data-analysis/paper_list.md

   * Time series are scaled and then quantised to give tokens.
   * A standardised LLM architecture is then trained on these token sequences.
   * Provides zero-shot performance is inline or better than models trained on those sequences.
+* Thoughts
+  * Has a fixed length context window.
+Therefore some downsample is needed to capture long term trends.
+Probably cant predict short/long seasonalities at the same time.
+  * Doesnt take in covariates/features, no comparison against GBM regression models for time series forecasting.
+Unlikely to beat GBMs in competitions at the moment.
+  * Cant handle trends well when they exceed the tokenisation window.